 No. Per California State License Board: “a general building contractor shall not take a prime contract for any project involving trades other than framing or carpentry unless the prime contract requires at least two unrelated building trades or crafts other than framing or carpentry, or unless the general building contractor holds the appropriate license classification or subcontracts with an appropriately licensed specialty contractor to perform the work.”
 Reference »

 The answer is simple.
 We are not there to just provide a bid.
 We are there to illuminate any issues concerned with the foundation, structure, site drainage or retaining walls and provide our client with recommendations while answering any and all questions they have.
-This is a flat fee regardless of home location, type or size.

 The fee being credited towards repairs is at the discretion of our Structural Assessor and is done on a case-by-case basis.

 Unfortunately no. We need to personally view the property to know that what is being stated as an issue is in fact an issue and that nothing was missed.
 From there we are able to correctly advise recommendations.

 We provide what we call an Observation Letter.
 This is an itemized letter which states what was observed and any recommendations for these observations.
 Both observations and recommendations are in clear layman’s terms so that the client can understand what is being said.

 The Observation Letter will typically be delivered within 24-48 hours.